viamrobotics/docs/docs/tutorials/services/accessing-and-moving-robot-arm.md

       * For an `xArm6`, a safe value is `15` degrees per second.

 6. Add a **Frame** to this component.
-   * You will not need to change the default values that populate the new frame card
+   * You do not need to change the default values that populate the new frame card

    <img src="../../img/motion/access_02_arm_config.png" width="700px" alt="Sample robot arm configuration with several fields filled out.">